A delicious coconut based curry with heavenly garlic seasoning is called 'kodel' in Konkani. Here's one such delicious curry recipe.

-3. Peel, deseed the field marrow and then dice them.
+3. Peel, deseed field marrow and then dice them.

-4. Cook them with 3/4 cup of water and salt in a cooking vessel until they are almost done.
+4. Cook diced field marrow with 3/4 cup of water and salt in a cooking vessel until they are almost done.

 If you're using potatoes in place of field marrow, dice them on peeling and pressure cook them for 1 whistle with salt.

 4. Fry dried red chillies with few drops of oil for a minute.
 This step helps remove it's raw flavours and crispens them up to be ground well into a fine paste.

 5. Once fried dried red chillies cool, grind them into a smooth paste along with coconut, tamarind and salt using as much as water needed.